-Available water is the principal factor limiting forage production on this site.
-This site is dominated by soils in hydrologic group D. Infiltration ranges from slow to very slow; runoff potential for this site varies from medium to very high depending on surface texture, slope shape, slope percent, and ground cover.
-The dense claypan layer slows water movement through the soil profile.
-In many cases, areas with greater than 75% ground cover have the greatest potential for higher infiltration and lower runoff.
+Water is the principal factor limiting forage production on this site.
+This site is dominated by soils in hydrologic group C. Infiltration varies from moderate to moderately rapid; runoff potential for this site varies from medium to high depending on surface texture, slope percent, and ground cover.
+The dense, claypan layer slows water movement through the soil profile.
+In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
 An example of an exception would be where shortgrasses form a strong sod and dominate the site.
-Dominance by blue grama, bluegrass, and/or smooth brome will result in reduced infiltration and increased runoff.
+Dominance by blue grama, Kentucky bluegrass, and/or smooth brome will result in reduced infiltration and increased runoff.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).